rowan-sl/dabus/README.md

 - [ ] documentation *sigh*
 - [ ] backtraces, so debugging of nested calls is acutally reasonable *double sigh*
 - [ ] tests *triple sigh*
+- [ ] figure out if there should be a distinction between send and query events anymore, and remove it if there is not